B-rrrrrr/obsidian_notes/2 Source Material/Novels/Ulysses.md

 **Page 556:**
 > To the devil which hath made glad my young days.

+We’d rather wish to have joy in this temporary world than have joy in the eternal world. aka rather hell than heaven.
 # Eumaeus
 "'Preperatory to everything else', Eumaeus begins: begins itself and claims to power to begin Ulysses all over again."